nikita-kazakov/nikita-kazakov.github.io/_posts/2021-10-12-originality-creativity.md

 {% include embed_youtube.html id="nyTQ-j9Mm1c" %}

 Many of these artists sold millions of albums.
 They gave themselves permission to take good ideas and mix them with their own style.
-They aren't pure originals and sampled heavily.
+They aren't pure originals and sampled others heavily.

 # Video Game Music